 Features galore – Hosted platforms are jam-packed with the latest features for your ecommerce site – with a custom ecommerce site you may be the last to hear.

 More limited customisation – Most ecommerce platforms like Wix and Weebly let you customise your online store.
 But if you happened to have your heart set on a completely novel feature, you could be waiting years for the company to build it.

 Less breaking the mould – If you have a wackier business model (like you’re Airbnb), it’s probably best to build your own site.

 You need a good customer support – Not having your very own developer could mean waiting in a phone queue for help.
 GoDaddy offers 24/7 phone support, but not all do.

 Do I need a hosted ecommerce platform?

-The key to deciding whether a hosted ecommerce platform is for you, just ask yourself these three questions:
+To decide whether a hosted ecommerce platform is for you, just ask yourself these three questions:

-Are you selling different types of products? – Are you just trying to shift your first book, or do you have a mini-business selling dog T-shirts?
+Are you selling different types of products? – Are you just trying to shift your first book, or do you have a mini-business selling different dog T-shirts?

-Are your sales simple? – Is it just a click-and-pay job you need, or would you like to grow your business with marketing and SEO support?
+Are your sales needs simple? – Is it just a click-and-pay job you need, or would you like to grow your business with marketing and SEO support?